algosup/2023-2024-project-5-flutter-team-8/documents/quality_assurance/test_plan.md

 Here will be presented the most important assessments on how to evaluate the app:

-    1.Interface Intuitiveness - The interface should work as expected by the user with no significant errors or overly complex commands that would sway the usage of the app.
+    1. Interface Intuitiveness - The interface should work as expected by the user with no significant errors or overly complex commands that would sway the usage of the app.

-    2.App performance - The speed at which pages load and tasks will be executed will be at an acceptable rate.
+    2. App performance - The speed at which pages load and tasks will be executed will be at an acceptable rate.

-    3.App security - The app should be secure and non breachable by any third party, information about the user will remain unknown to anyone unless agreed by the user.
+    3. App security - The app should be secure and non breachable by any third party, information about the user will remain unknown to anyone unless agreed by the user.

-    4.App relevance to company needs - The app will be constructed as per it has been described by the company We Are Evolution.
+    4. App relevance to company needs - The app will be constructed as per it has been described by the company We Are Evolution.

 ### 3.2 Suspension Criteria